nimashoghi/ece6254-presentation/slides.md

 </div>

 <!--
-Let me explain what materials are at the atomic level.

-[click] Materials are collections of atoms arranged in 3D space.
-What makes this complex is that real materials form infinitely repeating crystalline structures.
+[click] At the lowest level, materials are collections of atoms arranged in 3D space (top figure).

-- This unit cell shows the basic building block of atoms
-- The pattern repeats infinitely to form the complete material
+There's 1 caveat: Materials form infinitely repeating crystalline structures.
+When we think of a material, we think of the smallest repeating unit that defines the material's structure, and this **unit cell** is then assumed to repeat infinitely in all directions (bottom figure).

 [click] To generate a new material, our AI needs to learn the three key components:
 - The unit cell/lattice: A repeating 3D box defined by vectors